 In addition to accessing national, in-State, and inter-State registries, States are required to implement criminal background check requirements that address other Federal requirements.
-As of March 1, 2018, the State agency implemented seven of the eight background check requirements.
+As of March 1, 2018, for the eight background check requirements, the State agency had partially implemented six requirements and had not implemented two requirements.